spidasoftware/schema/doc/apis/spidadbWFS.md

 All of the pole and attachment values stored in metric, so make sure that you account for this in your queries.

+All of the date values are stored in as long values.
+Which is the number of milliseconds since January 1, 1970, 00:00:00 GMT.

 To query on the details we use [CQL](http://docs.geoserver.org/stable/en/user/tutorials/cql/cql_tutorial.html), all of the available attributes are able to be queried on.

 ### Authentication